yearn/yearn-devdocs/docs/security/risk-score.md

   </tr>
 </table>

+### Team knowledge

-Team knowledge is about how the expertise of the strategy is shared amongst Yearn contributors.
-How many contributors can manage the strategy and respond in an emergency.
-The less people can manage and respond during an emergency the riskier the strategy assessment in this dimension.
+Measures how much expertise on a strategy is shared amongst Yearn contributors.
+How many contributors can manage the strategy and respond in an emergency?
+The less people can manage and respond during an emergency the riskier the strategy assessment in this dimension:

 <table>
   <tr>